 Obviously, it can be if you want.
 But it doesn’t have to be!
 We’ve already mentioned how much enjoyment can be got out of driving around Tuscany, so why not do it in style?
 You can go all out and rent yourself a truly legendary Italian sports car with Europe Luxury Car Hire, which offers Lamborghinis, Ferraris and Maseratis to choose from – if you always wondered what it felt like to live la dolce vita as an Italian film idol, this is the only way to do it.

 But things don’t have to be so big and bold.
 If you prefer to take a tour in something with a bit more pedigree, why not rent out a more classic ride?
 Sprintage has a huge number of classics to choose from including a few nifty little Italian numbers (and rather more exciting Alfa Romeos than the one with plastic trims).
 Maybe you see renting out your classic car as more of an adventure?
 No problemo – Ciao Florence’s Grand Tuscan driving tour prides itself on taking you away from the tourist traps to give you a taste of the authentic countryside, all while driving around in a classic Fiat 500!
+If ever your car breaks down and you’ll be needing assistance, check out pricing of local towing companies.

 Take a hike